MareiAlshmlani5/My_rebo2/readme.md

 How sensitive are results to different winsorization thresholds?

 ## Notes
+- Runtime warnings may appear when calculating statistics on empty subsets during exploratory analysis; these do not affect the results.

-Do not run files inside src/bootcamp_data directly.
+- Do not run files inside src/bootcamp_data directly.

 Always run ETL via:
 python scripts/run_etl.py

 ## Following this README